bikerglen/googly-eyes/software/arduino/README.md

 mt <x> <y> <cr|lf>

 where x is the position in steps (decimal) to move the left eyeball and y is the position in steps (decimal) to move the right eyeball.
 Negative numbers are CW from 0 (look left); positive numbers are CCW from 0 (look right).
+These positions are absolute positions.

 mt -800 -800 would make both eyes look left. mt 800 800 would make both eyes look right.